Quick answer

 Is Wix free for a beauty business?

-What's included in Bysundays' £39/month hosting?
+What's included in Bysundays' £50 a month?

 Do I need to pay for a domain name separately?